Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Many Nipples Do Cats Have?

-Generally speaking, cats have roughly eight nipples.
+Generally speaking, cats have roughly six to eight nipples.
 The number of nipples can vary depending on the cat.
 By inspecting the belly, you also notice that the nipples might not be entirely evenly placed or in perfect lines.

-Some of them might appear scattered and be even or odd-numbered.
+Some of them might appear scattered and be even or odd numbered.
 However, eight is the average and most common.

 Do Males Have Nipples?

-They don’t serve any purpose as they don’t produce milk.
+They don’t serve any purpose, as they don’t produce milk.
 However, the bumps exist nonetheless.

 How Do Nipples Change Over Time?